kcarnold/cs344/content/units/02data/wednesday.md

 ## Logistics

-- Homework 1: resubmit
+- Homework 1: Check your submission.
+You may need to resubmit.
-- Homework 2 description
+- Homework 2 posted.
 - Python Warm-up Quiz: Review the solutions.
 - Weekly reflection